First timer Q&A

 How are the nights organised?

-Sessions are directed by trained SBC committee members, organising players as fairly and evenly as possible and ensuring everyone has a mix of games.
+Sessions are directed by trained SBC committee members, organising players as fairly and evenly as possible and ensuring everyone has a mix of games at and around their level.

-At each session a second committee member will be on duty registering new players, taking payments, and supporting with general administration and organisation.
+At each session a second committee member or club volunteer will be on duty taking attendance, registering new players, taking payments, and supporting with general administration and organisation.
 Look out for the person with a red folder!

 What shuttles do you use?